rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 0. While you're waiting, read blogs written when
    <a target="_blank" href="https://www.raspberrypi.org/blog/raspbian-jessie-is-here/">
    Raspbian Jessie was first released</a>
-   (Versions of Debian are named after characters in Disney's “Toy Story” films)
+   (Versions of Debian are named after
+   <a target="_blank" href="https://www.wikiwand.com/en/List_of_Toy_Story_characters">characters in Disney's “Toy Story” films</a>)

-   "Wheezy" is the previous version of Raspian.
+   "Wheezy" (the squeeze toy penguin with the red bow tie) was the previous version of Raspian.

+   "sid" (the bad boy in Toy Story) is the 2017 release.

 0. TODO: Calculate on the Mac a SHA hash on your laptop to verify SHA from the website.